zzonyo/trust-docs-test/source/index.html.md

 ## Trade Detail

 This topic sends the latest completed trade.
+It updates in tick by tick mode.

 ### Topic